KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 yet from which
 all thought emerges.

-Because it precedes form,
+Because it is trans-structural,
+it generates
-it generates no mythic figures.
+no mythic figures.
-Yet,
+However,
-its conceptual recognition
+its **conceptual recognition**
 surfaces faintly
 in old systems: